tylorthomas/MyRepo1/README.md

 Use arrays, objects, sets or maps to store and retrieve information that is displayed in your app.
 Create a function that accepts two or more input parameters and returns a value that is calculated or determined by the inputs.
 Basic math
 Retrieve data from a third-party API and use it to display something within your app.
 The API I am using is 'https://www.dnd5eapi.co/api/spells'

+## how to run

+Use the live server VScode extensions